 The Facilitator asks for a volunteer to begin the check-in.
 If necessary the Facilitator carefully explains how the process works.
-Instruct folks that we ask for a name or nick name, preferred pronouns and town they are from.
-No one is required to give their legal name unless they want to or share more then they feel comfortable with.
-After the first person has checked in, that person may choose which direction, i.e., either side of themselves, that the check-in shall proceed.
+No one is required to give their legal name unless they want to.
+After the first person has checked in, that person is allowed to choose in which direction, i.e., either side of themselves, that the discussion shall proceed.
 Facilitators should not be tempted to skip their turn at check-in until the end.
 Such practice appears as though they want the last word!
-This is often the time for a Facilitator to reinforce that cross-talk is not permitted and to prevent any advice giving from other group members directed at any speaker.
+This is often the time for a Facilitator to to reinforce that cross-talk is not permitted and to prevent any advice giving from other group members directed at any speaker.
 The object is to give each speaker a period of uninterrupted time to talk.

 The main tool of the check-in is the use of 'I statements'.
 This means the Facilitator will have asked each person to keep their talk focused on themselves.
 The best way to do that is to ask each person to use statements that refer to themselves, thus: 'I statements'.

 We learned long ago that unless we hold to this method the check-ins can become platforms for talk about everything from religion and politics to "how YOU ought to be conducting YOUR life".

 The Facilitator should gently guide the speakers to keep their talk to gender related issues and how that has affected their lives in the past two weeks or since the last meeting they attended.
 This is important so that others may find commonalities in their own lives.
 If there are many people present some time limits many have to be enforced.
-Sometimes a new person will be tempted to tell their life story, especially if they have not ever had the opportunity before.
+Sometimes a new person will be temped to tell their life story, especially if they have not ever had the opportunity before.
 This "spilling of one's guts" can be detrimental to the person themselves as they later realize they just told intimate details of their life to strangers and may not come back to group from embarrassment.
-Don't address this until it occurs; at break take the person aside and assure them that most of us have experienced similar trauma and they are in good company and will be okay.
+Don't address this until it occurs.
+Then at break take the person aside and assure them that most of us have experienced similar trauma and they are in good company and will be okay.